Meet

 Spring Conference 2024

-The Tino Rangatiratanga flag is the flag of the Māori people of Aotearoa New Zealand.
-Designed in 1989, the flag has come a long way from a napkin doodle to a national icon but has also garnered controversy.
+Designed in 1989, the Tino Rangatiratanga flag is the flag of the Māori people of Aotearoa New Zealand.
+It has come a long way from a napkin doodle to a national icon but has also garnered controversy.
 Brian talked with Linda Munn, its last living creator, to share her perspective on the flag and its story.
 Both contributors are proud to share this part of their homeland’s culture.

 Conway Hall Library Room showing bookcases, tables and chairs